 Obviously, hiking between the villages of Cinque Terre is one of the most popular ways to travel between the five towns and is a huge draw for visitors to the area!

-If you’re planning on hiking one of the less popular trails, we do recommend double-checking your plan with a local (the tourism offices in the train stations are always a reliable option) once you arrive in Cinque Terre, as the trails are known to open and close due to landslides, storms, etc.
+If you’re planning on hiking during your day trip, we recommend double-checking your plan with a local (the tourism offices in the train stations are always a reliable option) once you arrive in Cinque Terre, as the trails are known to open and close due to landslides, storms, etc.

 Keep in mind that the availability of the trails is also weather-dependent–we have seen them closed for safety due to rain in the past.